Large deviations of convex hulls of planar random walks and Brownian motions: Appendix

+Throughout the paper, by the {\it perimeter} $P(C)$ of a non-empty convex set $C$ on the plane we mean the length of its boundary unless $C$ is a line segment, in which case $P(C)$ is its doubled length.
+Recall that a continuous curve in $\R^d$ is {\it rectifiable} if it has finite length (equivalently, it has bounded variation).

-The following simple proposition is proved in our separate note~\cite{AkopyanVysotskyGeometry}, which was initially motivated by the problem on convex hulls of random walks considered in this paper.
+The following simple proposition is proved in our separate note~\cite{AkopyanVysotskyGeometry}, which was initially motivated by the questions concerning the perimeter of the convex hulls considered in the present paper.
 For the reader's convenience, we present the result here.
-Its use for the current paper is in the corollary, which not only gives the ``folklore'' inequality for the half-perimeter but also specifies all instances when the equation is attained.
+Its main use here is in the corollary, which not only gives the ``folklore'' inequality for the half-perimeter but also specifies all instances when the equality is attained.

 \begin{prop} Let $\gamma$ be a rectifiable curve in $\R^2$, and let $\Gamma$ denote its convex hull.
 Then